-Change starts when someone sees the next step.
-W. Drayton

-Always do what you are afraid to do.
-Ralph Waldo Emerson

-There is nothing so captivating as new knowledge.
-P Latham

-After all is said and done, sit down.
-Bill Copeland

-Most problems precisely defined are already partially solved.
-Harry Lorayne

-The most valuable of all talents is that of never using two words when one will do.
-Thomas Jefferson Good writing is a kind of skating which carries off the performer where he would not go.
-Ralph Waldo Emerson

-Silence is not always tact, and it is tact that is golden -- not silence.
-Samuel Butler

-The eternal stars shine out as soon as it is dark enough.
-Thomas Carlyle

-Command large fields, but cultivate small ones.
-Virgil
+- Change starts when someone sees the next step.
+W. Drayton - Always do what you are afraid to do.
+Ralph Waldo Emerson - There is nothing so captivating as new knowledge.
+P Latham - After all is said and done, sit down.
+Bill Copeland - Most problems precisely defined are already partially solved.
+Harry Lorayne - The most valuable of all talents is that of never using two words when one will do.
+Thomas Jefferson - Good writing is a kind of skating which carries off the performer where he would not go.
+Ralph Waldo Emerson - Silence is not always tact, and it is tact that is golden -- not silence.
+Samuel Butler - The eternal stars shine out as soon as it is dark enough.
+Thomas Carlyle - Command large fields, but cultivate small ones.
+Virgil mbellishments are extra notes played quickly that add variety to the melody.
+The embellishing notes are usually close in pitch to the melody notes.
+Common types of embellishment in improvisation include trills, grace notes, turns, and neighbor tones.

-2E: Embellishments
+2F: Embellishments

 - Trills

 - Grace Notes

 - Turns

 - Neighbor tones

-- More About Expression
+- Repeated notes